 Contemporary creations also show how this unique know-how has evolved over the years.
 Today it is practised by 7 lace-makers at the National Conservatory Workshop for Alençon Lace, attached to the General Administration of the Mobilier National.

-In addition to the documents on display, there is a film of around twenty minutes about the very special technique used to make this lace.
+In addition to the documents on display, there is a film of around ten minutes about the very special technique used to make this lace.
 It is entirely handmade and has been produced without interruption since the 17th century.
+The production of this film was supported by the European Union.